eShine Boat Care

 Canadian authorities were thorough, but courteous and with everything at hand as recommended, it went smoothly.

 Just one caveat though.
 If anyone is thinking about trying to sneak a boat back without paying duty, don't.
 About three days after I returned, the marina manager called to let me know that Revenue Canada had been at the marina asking questions about three of the boats there, mine included.
-Aparently, DFO (Fisheries & Oceans) had been checking out some of the boats and contacted Revenue Canada about those with U.S. license plates on the trailers.
+Apparently, DFO (Fisheries & Oceans) had been checking out some of the boats and contacted Revenue Canada about those with U.S. licence plates on the trailers.

-Comments from Matthew in Ontario (November 2006)
+Comments from Matthew in Ontario (Nov.
+2006)

 Hey Pat, having just bought a boat and a trailer from the U.S. and bringing them into Canada, I wish I had found your site before I started.
 The only thing you may want to add would be when trying to obtain Canadian Compliance Labels.
 I sent the Canadian compliance office in Ottawa the 4 pictures from various angles, but I received a letter stating they also wanted a 5th colour picture of the VIN plate on the boat.
 I was going to complain that they never requested that picture, but I don't have much energy left.